 Industry Areas & Qualifications for Consultation

-We encourage input from RTOs, employers, unions and industry organisations about barriers to delivering and engaging with formal training.
+Input has been collected from RTOs, employers, unions and industry organisations about barriers to delivering and engaging with formal training.

-Consultation Opportunities
+Consultation Activities

 Focus Groups